 Question: Was Islam Really "Spread by the Sword"?

-If Islam was truly spread by the sword and if Muslims conquered nations and forced the inhabitants to either convert to Islam or die, then logically it follows that any nation that was conquered and ruled by Muslims should have a majority Muslim population.
+If Islam was truly spread by the sword and if Muslims conquered nations and forced the inhabitants to convert to Islam, then logically it follows that any nation that was conquered and ruled by Muslims should have a majority Muslim population.
 So let us consider some examples.
 Egypt came under Muslim rule early during the expansion of the Muslim nation, almost 1400 years ago.
 Although it is a majority Muslim nation today, at least 10% of the people of Egypt (8 million out of a total of 80 million) are still practicing coptic Christians, which is the religion that existed in Egypt before Islam.
-If Muslims had forced Egyptians to convert to Islam or die, then how come one out of every ten Egyptians is still a coptic Christian?
+If Muslims had forced Egyptians to convert to Islam, then how come one out of every ten Egyptians is still a coptic Christian?
 In fact there are sizable Christian minorities in many Muslim nations, most notably Lebanon, Syria, Jordan, Palestine and Iraq.
-Muslims ruled Eastern Europe for centuries, yet Muslims today are a small minority in Eastern Europe living mostly in Bosnia, Albania and Kosovo.
+Muslims ruled Eastern Europe for centuries, yet Muslims today are a small minority in Eastern Europe.
 Muslims also ruled India for almost one thousand years.
 Only 15% of Indians today are Muslims.
-So how can any logical person who knows of all these examples still believe that Muslims forced people under their rule to convert?
-Does this sound like a religion that was spread by the sword?

 Another interesting piece of information is that the country with the largest Muslim population today is Indonesia.
 It is a well known fact that no Muslim army ever crossed the ocean and invaded Indonesia.
 Islam was spread in Indonesia and the surrounding countries simply through contact with Muslim merchants and traders.